pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingdatasync/hooks/03-build-run-plan.sh.md

  This script is called to determine the plan for the server as it starts up.

 ---
-This document auto-generated from _[pingdatasync/opt/staging/hooks/03-build-run-plan.sh](https://github.com/pingidentity/pingidentity-docker-builds/blob/master/pingdatasync/opt/staging/hooks/03-build-run-plan.sh)_
+This document is auto-generated from _[pingdatasync/opt/staging/hooks/03-build-run-plan.sh](https://github.com/pingidentity/pingidentity-docker-builds/blob/master/pingdatasync/opt/staging/hooks/03-build-run-plan.sh)_

-Copyright (c) 2020 Ping Identity Corporation.
+Copyright (c) 2021 Ping Identity Corporation.
 All rights reserved.